Updated 28 July 2021

 Twenty10 is committed to continuing our services supporting LGBTIQA+ young people in New South Wales, their families and our communities at this most challenging time.

-Based on expert advice and evidence regarding the health implications of COVID-19 we have made the decision to suspend face-to-face services in Chippendale and Parramatta, our team is working remotely and teleweb services have commenced across most of our programs.
+Based on current lockdown restrictions in Greater Sydney, we have made the decision to suspend face-to-face services in Chippendale and Parramatta.
+Our team is working remotely and teleweb services have recommenced across most of our programs.

 Young people and programs